Richard Cordley: Religion and politics

 Cordley, according to Nathan Wilson, was a "staunch advocate of New England moral reforms," and when he arrived in Lawrence, he began to impact the moral development of the town.
 In particular, he strove to promote strict Sabbath adherence, as well as the prohibition of slavery, the prohibition of alcohol sales and consumption, and advocacy for Christian fundamentalism.
 Slavery, in particular, was despised by Cordley, and he established the Plymouth Congregational Church at least in part to aid and educate runaway slaves.
 During the Bleeding Kansas period, Cordley was known as the "Abolition Preacher", due to his opposition to slavery.

 Cordley spoke frequently about his belief in the importance of loyalty to God, family, and national identity, and is quoted in his posthumously released book Sermons as saying, "There are some things to which a man gives a specified service, and there are others to which he gives his entire self.
 A man owes his friends certain social obligations, but to his home he gives his entire self.
 A man does not gives sections of himself to the things that he loves.
 In some such sense Christ wants you.
 It is not a section of your personality, or time, or means, but of your entire self, with all which that implies that Christ wants.
 It is reasonable you should give yourself to your family, for your life is wrapped up in your family.
 It is reasonable you should give yourself to your nation, for your nation has in its keeping all that you have and are.
 It is reasonable you should give yourself to God, for God is the giver of all you have and the foundation of all you hope for."
 In another service, Cordley said, "You may serve God in the home, but you are at the call of God to serve Him in whatever line his providence may lead you.
-The claims are God are higher than that of nation, for He created your nation.
+The claims of God are higher than that of nation, for He created your nation.
 His claims are higher than that of family, for He made family possible."